 The whole point!
-If your campaign doesn't achieve this, it's time to drop it and start another.
+If your campaign doesn't achieve this, drop it and start another.

 A guide for building campaigns that I co-developed.
 It underpins all my campaigning work, and it could help to structure yours.
 Top-line, it looks like this:

 Making your activist team officially, legally recognised.
 For example in the form of an NGO.
 In most cases, it’s better to not incorporate, and keep your team informal for as long as possible.

 The gap between doing something as an activist citizen, and doing nothing.
 The Establishment helps you cross this space easily with push-button advocacy.
 But it's a trick – it helps you chase your impulses instead of impact.
 Coined by Serbian political leader Radomir Lazovic.

 A self-appointed role that a member of your group takes on.
 Here, they obsess vocally over how to improve your campaign's processes.
 Often they do so as a substitute for helping to deliver impact or confront the establishment.
 They're are usually of little value to your cause.
 See also: tyranny of the annoying.

 An injustice, an abuse of power, that outrages you.
 It might be at your workplace.
 Your child’s school.
 Over in City Hall.
 Or online.

 The corporate-owned media organisations.
 So-called because they had a traditionally powerful role, but it's waning.
 Aka establishment media, corporate media.